ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of snow showers before 11pm, then a slight chance of snow showers and a slight chance of freezing rain between
          11pm and 1am, then a chance of sleet between 1am and 2am, then sleet and freezing rain and a chance of snow showers.
 Cloudy.
          Low around 27, with temperatures rising to around 30 overnight.
-East northeast wind 2 to 10 mph.
-Chance of precipitation is
+East wind 2 to 10 mph.
+Chance of precipitation is 80%.
-         80%.
 New snow accumulation of less than half an inch possible.
 Little or no ice accumulation expected.<br></div>
    </p>
    <p>
       <div style="font-size:120%">